-In our previous article, we had shown you the basic approach to calculate rank in Tableau.
-In this article, we will show you how to calculate Tableau Rank using the table calculation with an example.
+In our previous article, we showed you the basic approach to calculating rank in Tableau.
+This article will show you how to calculate Tableau Rank using the table calculation with an example.

 Tableau Rank Calculation Advanced

-In this example, we will show you the advanced approach to calculate the tableau rank.
-For this Tableau Rank calculation, we are going to Drag and Drop the Occupation, Last Name, and First Name from Dimensions Region to Rows Shelf.
-Next, drag the Yearly Income from Measures region to Text filed present in the Marks Shelf.
+In this example, we will show you the advanced approach to calculating the tableau rank.
+For this Tableau Rank calculation, we will drag and Drop the Occupation, Last Name, and First Name from the Dimensions Region to the Rows Shelf.
+Next, drag the Yearly Income from the Measures region to the Text field present in the Marks Shelf.

 To assign the Tableau Ranks, we have to add the table calculation.
-To do so, click on the Down arrow beside the Yearly Income measure (change as need).
-Or right-click on it will open the context menu.
-From the list of available options, please select the Create option and then Calculated Field… option.
+To do so, click on the Down arrow beside the Yearly Income measure (change as needed).
+Right-click on it will open the context menu.
+Please select the Create option and then the Calculated Field… option from the list of available options.

 Once you click on the Calculated Field… option, a new window will be opened to write the calculation.